kymlu/eating-memories/src/pages/posts/chocolate-mug-cake.md

 > - add 1/8 tsp cinnamon powder and 1 tsp of diced apples coated in flour
 > - substitute orange juice for the milk + add 1 tsp citrus zest

+> If you have no baking powder, replace the milk with an equal amount of a carbonated drink!
+The carbonation will help the batter rise.

 In a mug, add <span class="ingredient" data-id="1">flour</span>, <span class="ingredient" data-id="2">sugar</span>, <span class="ingredient" data-id="3">cocoa powder</span>, <span class="ingredient" data-id="4">salt</span>, and <span class="ingredient" data-id="5">baking powder</span>.
 Mix with a chopstick until combined.

 Add in <span class="ingredient" data-id="6">milk</span>, <span class="ingredient" data-id="7">melted butter</span>, and <span class="ingredient" data-id="8">vanilla extract</span>.
 Mix until just combined.